Editor's Picks

 Oaks on Postage Stamps

-The late Stelian Radu, one of the early members of the IOS, wrote an article in International Oaks no. 3 (1993) about postage stamps that featured oaks: "The Oaks in Philately."
+The late Stelian Radu, one of the early members of the IOS, wrote an article in International Oaks No. 3 (1993) about postage stamps that featured oaks: "The Oaks in Philately."
 It was based on his own collection, which focused on stamps related to trees and forests, and it included some illustrations in black and white.
 I thought it might be interesting to update the article to include other stamps with oaks, using the research capabilities that the internet now offers, and to illustrate them with color reproductions.
 The project became a bit of a rabbit hole, as it turns out that in addition to the stamps that Stelian had not included, a large number of countries have issued oak-related stamps since he wrote the article.
 It might be easier to list the countries that haven't done so!
 You can see the result of the research below.

 If you know of any that I have missed, click here to let me know, or if you are an IOS member you can log in and post a comment below.